 - To offer, in a transversal way, a research experience to postgraduate students.

 - To welcome external researchers within the framework of seminars: teacher-researchers and students from different disciplines compare their methodologies on a given topic.

 - To constitute, at the University level, a sufficient "critical mass" of research (human resources) to enter into research networks.

 This college integrates all the faculties of the University and interdisciplinary work, with the possibility of the work carried out being published in the Revue de l'Université Catholique de Lyon.

 - 2014 - 2015: The Intercultural

-Doctoral students from the Confluence Sciences & Humanities Research Unit
+Doctoral students from the Sciences & Humanities Confluence Research Center

-All doctoral students at the CONFLUENCE Sciences & Humanities RU are grouped together in the Doctoral College which, as of 1 January 2020, brings together 59 doctoral students preparing 62 theses (33 in theology and 29 in philosophy, including 3 doctoral students preparing a thesis in theology and philosophy simultaneously), placed under the responsibility of 23 thesis supervisors.
+All doctoral students at the Sciences & Humanities Confluence Research Center are grouped together in the Doctoral College which, as of 1 January 2020, brings together 59 doctoral students preparing 62 theses (33 in theology and 29 in philosophy, including 3 doctoral students preparing a thesis in theology and philosophy simultaneously), placed under the responsibility of 23 thesis supervisors.